younited/get-previous-tag-action/README.md

 # get-previous-tag-action

 This GitHub action allows you to get the previous tag from Git.
-In the case you use several different tags in a monorepo, filters can be applied to help you find a tag using a prefix or suffix.
+In the case you use several different tags in a monorepo, filters can be applied to help you find a tag using a glob pattern.

 ## Inputs

 By default, this action will fetch all available tags.
-You can choose to specify a tag pattern with the help of a prefix or a suffix.
+You can choose to tags with a glob pattern.

-- `prefix` *(optional)* - The prefix of the tag pattern
-- `suffix` *(optional)* - The suffix of the tag pattern
+- `match` *(optional)* - Match tags against the given glob pattern

 ## Outputs